TIRANA, August 8

 Bunk’Art exhibition is a strong symbol, bringing together creativity and free expression of artists within a structure that represents dictatorship and censorship.
 Visitors can have a coffee in a real communist-era canteen.

 How to get there: Porcelani Blue Bus or by taxi

 The former nuclear tunnel of the Interior Ministry was built between 1981 and 1986 and it was one of the last major works made during the communist era in the frame of bunkerization project.
 It consists of an underground structure of 24 rooms and an apartment for the Minister of Interior and a communication room.
 The structure never served its initial purpose as a nuclear shelter, even for training reasons.
 The current entrance and exit were added to the structure when it was adopted for public visitors.
 Previously, the bunker was accessed only through the Interior Ministry.

 How to get there: Bunk’Art 2 is situated close to Skanderbeg Square and the Clock Tower.

 The Pyramid of Tirana

-One of the most recognized landmarks of the Albanian capital falls under communism tourism category.
+One of the most recognized landmarks of the Albanian capital falls under the communist tourism category.
 The 11,800 square meters monolith was built as a museum dedicated to former communist leader Enver Hoxha.
 The structure will be revitalized and transformed into a multi-functional center for education, tech, art, and culture.
 The building seen from the front looks like a pyramid, but from an aerial view, it can be associated with the double-headed eagle symbol.

 Yes, grave tourism is a subcategory of dark tourism and it’s quite common in Albania.
-Memorial cemeteries of historical, archeological, and cultural importance visited by hundreds of thousands of people every year.
+Memorial cemeteries of historical, archeological, and cultural importance are visited by hundreds of thousands of people every year.

 Skenderbeu Memorial in Lezha